Iamproplayer7/jsinsim/docs/packets.md

 ```

 ## Packets List
-Check this [file](https://github.com/Iamproplayer7/jsinsim/blob/main/module/decoders/packets.js) for names or what data should be sent or received!
+> Check this [file](https://github.com/Iamproplayer7/jsinsim/blob/main/module/decoders/packets.js) for names or what data should be sent or received!<br/>
+> Also you can use [this](https://en.lfsmanual.net/wiki/InSim.txt)